Last places

 Fifth day

 Free morning.
-We’ll meet up in the early afternoon for a guided bike tour: we’ll start at Cykelslangen, the famous “bike snake,” then cycle past the public bathhouses overlooking the canal until we reach Sorte Diamanten, Copenhagen’s iconic Royal Library.
-We cross Christianshavn to venture into the new contemporary architecture district.
-We continue on to Amager Bakke, the revolutionary waste-to-energy plant transformed into a ski slope and free observation deck with an incredible view of the city.
-We’ll wrap up the day at the Reffen Street Market, a paradise for Danish street food, perfect for soaking up Copenhagen’s vibrant nightlife.
-Here, everyone picks their favorite dish (dinner not included) and we’ll enjoy the sunset over the city together.
+We meet in the early afternoon for theguided bike tour: we start from Cykelslangen, the famous "bike snake," then cycle along the public baths overlooking the canal until we reach the Sorte Diamanten, Copenhagen's iconic Royal Library.
+We cross Christianshavn to enter the new area of contemporary architecture.
+We continue to Amager Bakke, the revolutionary waste-to-energy plant converted into a ski slope and free viewpoint with an incredible view of the city.
+We end the day at the Reffen Street Market, a Danish street food paradise, perfect for sampling Copenhagen's vibrant nightlife of Copenhagen.
+Here, everyone chooses their favorite dish (dinner extra) and we enjoy the sunset over the city together.

 Route information: approximately 20 km